-Robins grew up with music in her veins but, at age 19, gave her first love a backseat to a new love – her baby girl.
-After earning two college degrees, singlehandedly raising her daughter and establishing a career, Robins met and married renowned banjo player Butch Robins – and her dream of performing music was reignited.
+Kim grew up with music in her veins but, at age 19, gave her first love a backseat to a new love – her baby girl.
+After earning two college degrees, singlehandedly raising her daughter, and establishing a career, Robins met and married renowned banjo player Butch Robins.
+That reignited her dream of performing music.
 With Butch's encouragement, she started writing music and finding venues to showcase her powerful vocals.

 Kim has since gained attention with her high-energy, contemporary sound.
 She has performed with her band, 40 Years Late, at the International Bluegrass Music Association's World of Bluegrass, The Society for the Preservation of Bluegrass Music of America (SPBGMA), The Folk Alliance in Memphis, and Merlefest.
 In addition, she has opened for notable bluegrass artists such as Ralph Stanley, Bobby Osborne, and Junior Sisk and Ramblers Choice.